MRVIT-Engineering/codewaves-web/README.md

 ## Deployment

-The app is deployed automatically through [Netflify](https://fervent-banach-d110db.netlify.app/).
+The app is deployed automatically through Netflify.
+The `dev` branch is the one that is automatically deployed.
+You can access the deployment [here](https://fervent-banach-d110db.netlify.app/)

 Note that deployments take a few minutes (S3 cache invalidation takes a minute too) and the app bundle might be cached in your browser as well - make sure to clear your cache & hard refresh if you don't see any changes after a successful deployment.